Fraternalilab/POPScomp/README.md

 There are several options to run POPScomp, refer to the [Wiki](https://github.com/Fraternalilab/POPScomp/wiki) for more details:
 1. Use our POPScomp *Shiny* server at http://popscomp.org:3838 .
-The POPScomp *Shiny* App allows for easy processing of PDB structures.
-The interface provides upload fields for PDB structures and shows result tabs for atom, residue, chain and molecule SASAs.
+The interface for easy processing of PDB structures and shows result tabs for atom, residue, chain and molecule SASAs.
 2. Download the POPScomp [Docker Image](https://github.com/Fraternalilab/POPScomp/#DockerImage) and use the *Shiny* App on your local computer without any further installation.
 3. Clone the [POPScomp GitHub repository](https://github.com/Fraternalilab/POPScomp), compile POPSC and run the *Shiny* App on your local computer.